 The concept of brain death can be confusing and difficult to process for loved ones.
 During brain death, the heart is still beating and the chest is rising and falling with every breath of the ventilator.
-However, the support machine is working to keep the body alive by artificially making these necessary bodily functions occur.
+However, the support machine is working to keep the organs viable by artificially making these necessary bodily functions occur.

 What is Brain Death?

-Brain death is a medical and legal term for death that happens when your brain stops working.
+Brain death is a medical and legal term for death that happens when an individual has had a severe, irreversible brain injury and the brain is no longer functioning.
 Injury or severe illness can cause permanent damage to the entire brain and brainstem: two structures that are vital for life.

 The brainstem manages breathing and heart rate, while the brain manages senses like sight, sound, touch, and motor movement.